 The Purpose of Hypervelocity Impact Analysis

 Hypervelocity impact simulation enables engineers to predict impact damage, assess residual performance, understand failure mechanisms, improve material models, optimize impact resistance, validate non-destructive techniques, reduce physical testing needs and perform “what-if” analysis – all of which help develop safer and more impact-resistant composite structures.

 - Determination of residual strength of composite structures

-- Determining the optimal layout for laminate
+- Determining the optimal layup & stacking sequence for laminate

 - Determining the appropriate material and specifications for impact resistance and non-penetration of the projectile

 - Determining the area and modes of failure with the help of Hashin, Puck, LaRC05, etc.